erikdubois/Themes-Icons-Pack/README.md

 #Two scripts

-	1. _deb is for ubuntu, linux mint, elementary and all derivatives using apt-get
+	1. _deb is for linux mint, ubuntu, debian, elementary and all derivatives of debian using apt-get

 	2. _archlinux is for Archlinux and all derivatives using pacman and packer (yaourt)